-60 DECT calls could be made simultaneously for VoIP call, including network directory sessions and info center sessions.
-For information on handset functions in relation to Gigaset base stations, visit wiki.gigasetpro.com.

-Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).
-A handover is only possible if cells are synchronised.
+- Many handsets are connected per DECT manager and many DECT calls can be held simultaneously (VoIP calls, and phone book or Info Centre accesses).
+Information on the functions of certain handsets on Gigaset base stations is available from wiki.gigasetpro.com. - Subscribers can accept or initiate calls in all DECT cells with their handset (Roaming), and can also switch between the DECT cells during a call (Handover).
+A handover is only possible when the cells are synchronised.

-Configuring handsets -> page 56
+Configuring handsets - p.
+73